Adam-12: Production

 Universal Studios co-produced the show with Mark VII Limited.
 The series' first episode, "Log 1: The Impossible Mission", was filmed in September 1967, a year before the pilot was picked up.

 The production of Adam-12 involved showing all aspects of correct police procedures.
-The show centered around police cruisers, as "Webb wanted the vehicle itself to be considered a character", and helped reinforce "the sound of radio as an anti-crime technology."
+Many elements in the show changed to reflect new policies and regulations in the real LAPD; for instance, when the LAPD switched from the 6-inch Smith & Wesson Model 14 to the 4-inch Smith & Wesson Model 15 in 1970, the service revolvers in the show similarly changed starting in the fourth season.
+Police cruisers played a central role, as "Webb wanted the vehicle itself to be considered a character".
+The show's routine use of police radio communications and jargon helped reinforce "the sound of radio as an anti-crime technology."
 The police vehicles used in the production of the show were purchased from local dealerships and outfitted by the prop department to accurate LAPD cruiser specifications.